 Can you freeze garlic?
 Garlic, due to its flavor, is widely used as a seasoning.
 Some people use it often, while others use it seldom or even not at all.
 Even though garlic stays fine for a long time, some people would like to store it even longer.
 Sometimes it’s because they use it rarely.
 Other times because they cook only for themselves and can’t use a package of 3 garlic heads before the vegetables will sprout or go bad.
 No matter the cause, you can freeze garlic and you can do that in a variety of ways, depending on your needs.

 This method is fairly simple.
 You just need to wrap it and put into the freezer.
-You can wrap it in plastic wrap, aluminum foil, put into a freezer bag, or a plastic container.
+You can wrap it in plastic wrap, aluminum foil, put into a plastic container.
 You can remove individual cloves as you go.
 Please remember that this method of freezing garlic isn’t the best when it comes to preserving garlic’s flavor.
 If you are unsure if freezing whole bulbs will be okay for your needs, do it once and decide whether it works for your.

 Image used under Creative Commons from David Pursehouse